SummonLav/Novel-AI-in-Arts-and-Culture-APP/README.md

 # Feature Highlights

 ### [UPDATE] AI-Powered Chatting with Iconic Artists
 Imagine conversing with your favorite artists, like **Van Gogh**, in a realistic chat format!
-By adding your own API key, this feature unlocks the potential to engage in meaningful, AI-generated conversations with cultural icons.
+This feature unlocks the potential to engage in meaningful, AI-generated conversations with cultural icons.
 Whether you seek inspiration, insights, or simply a creative exchange, this feature offers an unprecedented level of interaction that bridges the gap between historical figures and modern technology.
+(Remember to add your own OpenAI API Key in the ContenView.swift!)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/532c8735-589d-4932-8346-aa99ed1f685f" width="200" alt="Chatting Feature Available">